wspace-rr95/spring-assigment/README.md

 # Configuration
 Added the environment specific mongodb uri in application-local.yml and application-prod.yml and server port as 8092

+# Controller Test Cases

+**File:** `DrugControllerTest.java`
+1. Search By substance name and get the results in pagination
+ - Returns paginated results for valid substance name.
+2. save the drug record
+# Service Test Cases

+**File:** `DrugServiceImplTest.java`

+1. Call the openFDA query to search the drug record submitted for approval and get the result in pagination by using submiision status as TA and openfda.substance_name.
+ - Returns paginated results for valid substance name.
+ - condition check if the substance name is empty
+2. save the drug record

 # API End points